Monthly Archives: February 2013

 There is of course, the now notorious Graduation party, which is known to be by far the most annoying ten minutes from the slasher category.
 A musical group by the name of ‘Felony’ take centre stage at the disco, where teens whiz round in circles on roller skates.
 With their faces painted like seventies glamsters Kiss, they sing a painful song called ‘Gangster Rock’, which is no shorter than seven minutes and just repeats the same verse and chorus over and over again.
 They’re terrible, with a singer that has extreme vocal limitations and not even a decent song for him to attempt to sing.
 They seriously ruined an otherwise comical sequence that includes Quigley being pursued by the psycho in a fencing mask.
 Joseph Zito said that all the slasher directors were competing to find the scariest mask after Michael Myers’ fearful Shatner impersonation in Halloween.
 Quite what made these guys dig out a Fencing visor was somewhat dubious, but it must’ve impressed John Ottman, because he ‘borrowed’ it for his Urban Legend follow up.

 It looks as if Freed blew his entire budget on the actors and hiring the rock band, leaving him with nothing to spend on effects.
 The gore scenes are so hokey that they’re derisory, including perhaps the worst decapitation that I’ve ever seen.
-In one murder, the maniac throws an American football with a sword through the middle for about 300 yards before it slices through a victim and only one of the slaughters is shown on screen, in the rest we only get a look at the aftermath.
+In one murder, the maniac throws an American football with a sword through the middle for about 300 yards before it slices through a victim and only one of the slaughters is shown on screen.
+The rest only include a brief shot of the aftermath.

 Ok so if you’ve done your research then you’ve probably already found out what most people think of Graduation Day.
 If you’re unsure, then trust them, because my opinion may be biased and it’s certainly a minority.
 For what it’s worth I found it to be an enjoyable little cheesy frolic, with the added bonus of Christopher George making the most of a ham-sandwich characterisation.